SEL-Columbia/jobs/README.rst

 If that excites you, send an email to pp2427 AT columbia DOT edu with a resume.
 If you're the right person for the team, that matters more than even the position we are hiring for at the moment.

-Official openings at the moment:
+Official openings for May 2013:
- - Senior Software Engineer [1]_
+ - Senior Software Engineer - [1]_
- - Front-end Software Developer [2]_
+ - Front-end Software Developer - [2]_
- - Data Analyst (part-time) [3]_
  - Other Software Engineers with a passion for development - please email pp2427 AT columbia DOT edu your resume directly, and we'll chat.

 You will get to work with a dynamic team in New York, and travel to field sites in Africa, Haiti and India to develop and implement solutions with clients on the ground.
 This is critical to our process as we do agile development heavily based on iterative user feedback.

+Perks of working with the Modi Research Group:
+ - Get to work on highly impactful problems in the developing world, such as helping rural nurse mid-wives keep track of patients in rural India.
+ - Write open source code, and build open products for others to use, while making real-world impact.
+ - Work with the same tools industry leaders are using.
+NoSQL databases, R, pandas, machine learning techniques, and other tools that today's data scientist and data engineers are talking about: we use them!
+ - Work with a great (and diverse) team in New York, Kenya, Mali, and Denver.
+ - Interact with professors, and maybe take classes at Columbia.
+ - Get to travel to interesting places for work!

 Some projects we’re currently engaged on include:
+ - Nigeria scale-up project - Taking the lessons of the Millennium Villages (http://www.millenniumvillages.org/) to scale in a partnership with Nigeria's Presidential taskforce on the Millennium Development goals.
  - formhub - Mobile data collection made simple. (http://formhub.org)
  - bamboo - Dynamic data analysis. (http://bamboo.io)
- - SharedSolar.org -  A pre-paid solar energy solution being deployed in rural Africa (http://sharedsolar.org)
- - ChildCount.org - An SMS-based approach for improving child and maternal health (http://childcount.org)
  - Network Planner - Spatial planning software used for infrastructure (electrification) planning.
 Used for large-scale planning in Ghana, Kenya, Senegal, Liberia and Indonesia. (http://networkplanner.modilabs.org)
- - Spatial Planner  - Spatial planning software used for facility-based planning (http://spatialplanner.modilabs.org).
-All code is open source; most can be found on http://github.com/modilabs

 ..
-[1] You'll be working primarily on http://github.com/modilabs/bamboo, pushing it where you think dynamic data analysis should be taken.
+[1] You'll be working primarily on the Nigeria scale-up project, helping figure out data systems at country scale, and for an amazing cause!
 Apply here: http://jobs.columbia.edu/applicants/Central?quickFind=133309
 ..
-[2] Turns out displaying data in the right way matters a lot in developing country environments, which are often data-scarce.
-Moreover, bandwidth limitations imply that much of the analysis and interesting work has to be done on the client-side.
-Javascript ninjas are welcome.
-Apply here: http://jobs.columbia.edu/applicants/Central?quickFind=133380
-..
-[3] R coders will be welcome with open arms :) Full description at https://github.com/modilabs/jobs/blob/master/DataAnalyst.rst
+[2] Please apply by sending a resume directly to PP2427 at columbia dot edu with a resume and "Front-end Software Applicant" in the title.